In this post I’ll take you through a mental model for assessing strengths and weaknesses for an athlete who competes in the Sport of CrossFit.

 That means even if they gear up to compete, keeping doses of skill work in their program.

-It is my strong belief that prioritizing cyclical & MetCon capacity before having all the skills you need is putting the horse before the cart.
+It is my strong belief that prioritizing cyclical & MetCon capacity before having all the skills you need is putting the cart before the horse.

 A single muscle-up in Open 22.3 will result in her jumping approximately 16,000 places (17% of the field).
 A similar increase in a rowing event could take years of stressful energy system training to achieve.